EmmanueleSalvati/McNulty/CODE_INSTRUCTIONS.md

     McNulty_helper.zero_to_NaN(raw_df, 'rest_bp')
     McNulty_helper.change_types(raw_df)
     df = McNulty_helper.NaN_to_modes(raw_df)
+    df = McNulty_helper.reduce_diagnosis(df)
     men = df.loc[df['sex']==1.0,]
-**Note: I got rid of the women from the dataframe because there are too few of them.**
+**Note: I got rid of the women from the dataframe because there are too few of them.
+And I also reduced the diagnosis from 1->4 to 1**

 #### Make 1D histograms, or bar charts
     %matplotlib inline